fomightez/yeastmine/README.md

 - residue_clustering_determinator_ALL_proteins.py

 > Uses YeastMine to fetch information on all verfied proteins (currently 5917 mid-2105) and produces a file containing a sorted table of the density and clustering of certain amino acids.
 The tables are sorted in decreasing order with the best scores for density/clustering at the top.
-The tables produced can easily be pasted into or opened in Excel or Google Spreadsheets as it is tab-separated value document.
+The tables produced can easily be pasted into or opened in Excel or Google Spreadsheets as it is tab-separated values (`tsv`) document.
 The way the code is arranged you can easily substitute the part that accesses YeastMine to specify your own subset list of proteins to analyze for amino acid clustering.

 ---